Public Health

 “A UTI is often thought of as being a minor issue, but it can be life threatening,” Dr. Bryan said.
 “It’s not anything to take lightly.
 Even if the symptoms are minor, you need to get it taken care of.”

 “But know your body and listen.
-Pay attention and if something even begins to feel off to contact your doctor and get evaluated,” she said, noting “there are instances where people will have no symptoms and an infection can sneak up, but that would be the exception.”
+Pay attention and if something even begins to feel off to contact your doctor and get evaluated,” she said.

-“There seems to be an unfortunate genetic subset of people who have recurrent urinary tract infections,” said Dr. Steers.
-Those more prone to UTIs include “postmenopausal women, women who have prolapse, women with decreased immune response like diabetes or women who get kidney stones more frequently.”
+“There seems to be an unfortunate subset of people who have recurrent urinary tract infections,” said Dr. Steers.
+Those more prone to UTIs include “postmenopausal women, women who have prolapse, people with decreased immune response like diabetes or women who get kidney stones more frequently.”

-“If you have urinary tract infections frequently, we call it recurrent urinary tract infections,” she said, noting that “women meet those criteria by either having two culture-proven urinary tract infections in six months or three within 12 months.
+“If you have urinary tract infections frequently, we call it recurrent urinary tract infections,” she said, noting that people “meet those criteria by either having two culture-proven urinary tract infections in six months or three within 12 months.”

 What doctors wish patients knew